Aimé

 10.7 California Privacy Rights

-Subject to exceptions, California residents may have rights to know/access, delete, correct, opt out of sale or sharing, limit certain uses of sensitive personal information, and not be discriminated against for exercising privacy rights.
+California residents may have rights to know, access, correct, delete, opt out of sale or sharing, limit certain uses of sensitive personal information, and not be discriminated against for exercising privacy rights.
+Because we do not sell personal information or share it for cross-context behavioral advertising, we do not offer a sale/share opt-out for those practices.

 11. Children’s Privacy